smapiot/piral/docs/tutorials/13-sharing-from-piral.md

 A shared package makes sense when multiple pilets would need to access it anyway.
 :::

 To automatically share a package the `package.json` of the Piral instance needs to be changed.
-Using the `externals` field in the `pilets` section we can just add the package.
+Using the `imports` field in the `importmap` section we can just add the package.

 ```json
 {